kubeedge/website/docs/advanced/prometheus.md

 ## **Deploying**  KubeEdge

+> Depending on your KubeEdge version, you can refer to the steps for <1.17 or >=1.17.0."

 ### KubeEdge < 1.17.0

 After deploying KubeEdge, it was found that the node-exporter pod on the edge node could not start.